-The Group owns two (2) resorts, namely 'Preskil Island Resort', a superior 4-star family resort, situated at Pointe Jérôme, Mahebourg and 'Solana Beach', a 4-star adult-only resort, located at Belle Mare.
-In addition to the above, the Group has also a management contract for the operations of 'Astroea Beach', a boutique hotel situated in Pointe d'Esny.
+The Group owns two (2) resorts, namely 'Preskil Island Resort', a superior 4-star family resort, situated at Pointe Jérôme, Mahebourg and 'Solana Beach Mauritius', a 4-star adults-only resort, located at Belle Mare.
+In addition to the above, the Group also has a management contract for the operations of 'Astroea Beach', a boutique hotel situated in Pointe d'Esny.